 If you feel that you are due compensation for a femur injury that was not your fault, visit the Accident Advice Helpline website and use our 30-second test to assess your position.
 This test has a few simple questions, your responses to which will help our compensation calculator to let you know whether you have a case and how much compensation you may deserve.
-Once you have done this, Accident Advice Helpline’s friendly and professional staff are available 24 hours a day on 0800 689 0500, or 0333 500 0992 from a mobile, to give you confidential advice with no obligation about how to move your claim forward.
+Once you have done this, Accident Advice Helpline’s friendly and professional staff are available on 0800 689 0500, or 0333 500 0992 from a mobile, to give you confidential advice with advice about how to move your claim forward.

 Once you trust your claim to Accident Advice Helpline, we will use our team of expert in-house solicitors to work on your behalf towards the end of getting you all the compensation that you deserve.
 In the majority of cases, you will never have to set foot in a courtroom.